Singularity categories via higher McKay quivers with potential

 \subsection{Singularity categories and cluster categories}

 Let $R$ be a commutative noetherian ring.
-It is {\em regular} if its localization at each prime ideal has finite global dimension.
+It is {\em regular} if for each prime ideal $\mathfrak{p}$ of $R$, the dimension of $\mathfrak{p}R_{\mathfrak{p}}/\mathfrak{p}^2 R_{\mathfrak{p}}$ over $R_{\mathfrak{p}}/\mathfrak{p}R_{\mathfrak{p}}$ equals the Krull dimension of $R_{\mathfrak{p}}$.
+Equivalently, the localization of $R$ at each prime ideal has finite global dimension.
 It is {\em Gorenstein} if its localization at each prime ideal has finite injective dimension as a module over itself.
-It has {\em isolated singularities} if its localization at each non-maximal prime ideal has finite global dimension.
-A finitely generated $R$-module $M$ is {\em maximal Cohen--Macaulay} if either $M$ vanishes, or for each prime ideal $\mathfrak{p}$ of $R$, the depth of the $R_{\mathfrak{p}}$-module $M_{\mathfrak{p}}$ equals the Krull dimension of $R_{\mathfrak{p}}$.
-We write $\CM R$ for the category of maximal Cohen--Macaulay $R$-modules.
-For an exact category $\ca$, we define $\cc(\ca)$ to be the category of complexes in $\ca$.
-We write $\cd^b(\mod R)$ for the bounded derived category of finitely generated $R$-modules.
+It has {\em isolated singularities} if its localization at each non-maximal prime ideal is regular.
+A finitely generated $R$-module $M$ is {\em (maximal) Cohen--Macaulay} if either $M$ vanishes, or for each prime ideal $\mathfrak{p}$ of $R$, the depth of the $R_{\mathfrak{p}}$-module $M_{\mathfrak{p}}$ equals the Krull dimension of $R_{\mathfrak{p}}$.
+We write $\CM R$ for the category of Cohen--Macaulay $R$-modules.
+Let $\cd^b(\mod R)$ be the bounded derived category of finitely generated $R$-modules.
 Its thick subcategory generated by the free $R$-module of rank one is the {\em perfect derived category} $\per R$.
 The {\em singularity category} $\sg R$ associated with $R$ is defined \cite{Buchweitz21, Orlov04} as the Verdier quotient $\cd^b(\mod R)/\per R$.
-A commutative local ring is regular if and only if the associated singularity category vanishes.
+A commutative noetherian ring $R$ is regular if and only if the singularity category $\sg R$ vanishes.

 Let $A$ be a dg $k$-algebra.
 The thick subcategory of $\cd(A)$ generated by the free dg $A$-module of rank one is the {\em perfect derived category} $\per A$.
 It consists of compact objects in $\cd(A)$.
 If the dg algebra $A$ is concentrated in degree $0$, then $\per A$ is triangle equivalent to the bounded homotopy category $\ch^b(\proj A)$ of finitely generated projective $A$-modules.
 The {\em finite-dimensional derived category} $\cd_{fd}(A)$ is the full subcategory of the dg $A$-modules in $\cd(A)$ whose homology is of finite total dimension.
 The {\em finitely generated derived category} $\cd_{fg}(A)$ is defined \cite{KalckYang18} as the full subcategory of the dg $A$-modules in $\cd(A)$ whose homology is finitely generated as a graded $H^0(A)$-module.
 It contains the subcategory $\cd_{fd}(A)$.
 If the ring $H^0(A)$ is right noetherian, then $\cd_{fg}(A)$ is a triangulated subcategory of $\cd(A)$.
 If the algebra $H^0(A)$ is finite-dimensional, then we have $\cd_{fg}(A)=\cd_{fd}(A)$.
 If the dg algebra $A$ is concentrated in degree $0$ and right noetherian as a ring, then $\cd_{fg}(A)$ is triangle equivalent to $\cd^b(\mod A)$.
 Recall that $A$ is {\em smooth} if $A$ is perfect as a dg $A$-bimodule.
 In this case, the subcategory $\cd_{fd}(A)$ is contained in $\per A$.